-2.28 The Heathrow area is subject to pressure for off-site airport-related car parking.
-To ensure that the wider objectives in terms of sustainability and air quality objectives of the Local Plan are met, car parking for hotel proposals should be for hotel guests only and not accommodate unrelated vehicles.
+2.268 The Heathrow area is subject to pressure for off-site airport-related car parking.
+To ensure the sustainability and air quality objectives of the Local

+Plan are met, car parking for hotel proposals should be for hotel guests only and not accommodate unrelated vehicles.

-2.29 Proposals for new visitor accommodation must be designed to minimise any impacts on privacy by ensuring that an appropriate distance (usually 20m) is maintained between facing windows and there is no overlooking to neighbouring properties.
+2.279 Proposals for new visitor accommodation must be designed to minimise any impacts on privacy by ensuring that an appropriate distance (usually 20m) is maintained between facing windows and there is no overlooking to neighbouring properties.
 Kitchen vents and outdoor areas, including smoking shelters and waste facilities must be located to avoid nuisance to neighbours.
 The Council will expect proposals to address car parking and servicing and may require a Travel Plan to be submitted.